coleifer/huey/docs/api.rst

     .. py:method:: revoke()

-        Revoke the given command.
-Unless it is in the process of executing, it will be revoked and the command will not run.
+        Revoke the given task.
+Unless it is in the process of executing, it will be revoked and the task will not run.

         .. code-block:: python